ohsahngah/vriefcase/README.md

 <br />

 Become a contributor to **Vriefcase**!
 Attaining contributor status gives you the right to propose agenda items and vote on the future of **Vriefcase**.
-Additionally, you will be listed in the contributor section of the README file with a link back to you. [[Become a sponsor]()]
+Additionally, you will be listed in the contributor section of the README file with a link back to you, and you can permanently engrave a project of your choice into **Vriefcase**. [[Join the Project]()]